Hands on with Microsoft's Story Remix, the new tool to make your photos pop

 This looks great, but...

-While I wouldn’t go so far to say that Microsoft has a credibility problem, there is a nagging concern that some of the amazing features Microsoft demonstrated will never see the light of day.
+There is a nagging concern that some of the amazing features Microsoft demonstrated will never see the light of day.
 We watched a polished Capture 3D app debut last fall.
 Whether that was axed as part of the apparent demise of Windows Mobile, I don’t know.
-But it still hasn't shipped.
+But it still hasn’t shipped.
+Pratley’s statement is reassuring.

 I’d also like Microsoft to start thinking hard about its algorithmic slideshow generation.
 Its chief competitor here is Google Photos Assistant, which spontaneously creates slideshows and sets them to music, too.
 Just this week Photos automatically pulled a number of untagged photos of my youngest son and created a “They Grow Up So Fast” slideshow.
 That’s the kind of thing that surprises and delights customers.

-Note: Update: An earlier version of this story noted that one of the best features of Story Remix—adding 3D objects to an existing video or image—had been delayed.
-But Chris Pratley, the corporate vice president in charge of Windows 10’s Photos, Videos, and Story Remix, confirmed that that feature will ship at the same time as the Windows 10 Fall Creators Update as an updated app.
-This story was updated at 10:37 AM on August 17 with confirmation from Microsoft that the 3D object functionality will be in Story Remix.